snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 (only five runs were required for the textbook function), but can be quite inaccurate, especially for nonlinear problems and/or problems with uncertain inputs that are significantly non-normal.
-More detail on the mean value method can be found in the Local Reliability Methods section of the Dakota Theory Manual :cite:p:`TheoMan`, and more detail on reliability methods in general (including the more advanced methods) is found in :ref:`uq:reliability`.
+More detail on the mean value method can be found in the main :ref:`Local Reliability Methods section <theory:uq:reliability:local>`, and more detail on reliability methods in general (including the more advanced methods) is found in :ref:`uq:reliability`.

 Example output from the mean value method is displayed in